 Therese joined UK SMART Recovery in September 2015.
 She was looking for a challenging and varied role where she could make a positive contribution to the lives of others.
 UKSR has certainly provided this!

 Based at the Central Office in Stoke on Trent, her role is to manage and co-ordinate financial and administrative tasks.
 This includes setting up new partnerships, updating the website and training site, processing volunteer applications, enrolling learners onto the training, approving new meeting registrations, updating publications and promotional materials and anything else that needs to be done.
 As a very small team covering the whole of the UK everyone tends to ‘muck in’ when needed to ‘get the job done’.

-In her spare time, she tries to live a ‘Balanced Life’ by spending time with family, getting plenty of fresh air and studying towards BA (Honours) Business Studies.
+In her spare time, she tries to live a ‘Balanced Life’ by spending time with family, getting plenty of fresh air and studying towards BA (Hons) Business and Management.